9553432712/RockPaperScissorsGame/ReadMe.md

 To Run the application you can run either run.bat or run.sh in terminal

-It has JUnit4 as a maven dependency
+It has JUnit5 and  as a maven dependency

 The application by default uses bobs_crypto.txt file in resources folder, you can modify and rerun